-The Human Rights Campaign‘s All Children – All Families project “promotes LGBT cultural competency among child welfare agencies through innovative resources, including an online agency self-assessment tool, comprehensive staff training, free technical assistance and more.”
+“HRC’s All Children – All Families project promotes LGBTQ cultural competency among child welfare agencies through innovative resources, including an online agency self-assessment tool, comprehensive staff training, free technical assistance and more.”

-“Campus Pride represents the leading national nonprofit 501(c)(3) organization for student leaders and campus groups working to create a safer college environment for LGBT students.”
-This “volunteer-driven network ‘for’ and ‘by’ student leaders” aims to “develop necessary resources, programs and services to support LGBT and ally students on college campuses across the United States.”
+“Campus Pride represents the leading national nonprofit 501(c)(3) organization for student leaders and campus groups working to create a safer college environment for LGBTQ students.
+The organization is a volunteer-driven network ‘for’ and ‘by’ student leaders.”
+The organization aims “to develop necessary resources, programs and services to support LGBTQ and ally students on college campuses across the United States.”

-The Equity Project works to “ensure that lesbian, gay, bisexual and transgender (LGBT) youth in juvenile delinquency courts are treated with dignity, respect, and fairness.”
-The Project “examines issues of sexual orientation, gender identity, and gender expression (SOGI/E) that impact youth during the entire delinquency process, ranging from arrest through post-disposition.”
+The Equity Project works to “ensure that lesbian, gay, bisexual and transgender (LGBT) youth in juvenile delinquency courts are treated with dignity, respect, and fairness.
+The Equity Project examines issues of sexual orientation, gender identity, and gender expression (SOGIE) that impact youth during the entire delinquency process, ranging from arrest through post-disposition.”

 “The It Gets Better Project’s mission is to communicate to lesbian, gay, bisexual and transgender youth around the world that it gets better, and to create and inspire the changes needed to make it better for them.”

-National Youth Pride Services is “an intellectual, creative urban movement that focuses on socially forward, leadership and development activities for black LGBTQ young adults.”
-Its mission is “[t]o empower black LGBTQ young adults through leadership development, networking and collaborative events, in order to better improve their quality of life.”
+National Youth Pride Services is “an intellectual, creative urban movement that focuses on socially forward, leadership and development activities for black LGBT young adults.”
+Its mission is to “empower black LGBTQ young adults through leadership development, networking and collaborative events, in order to better improve their quality of life.”